 Take the back seat as much as you can.
 You are there when your child needs you, but you are not driving the process.
 Allowing them to be in control fosters leadership and accountability.

-Your child can do this.
-Be honest with him or her about your feelings and your opinions, but they are backseat to your child’s feelings, needs and wants.
-Your opinions do matter, but if those opinions drive the process, it becomes your process and not your child's.
+Your athlete can do this.
+Be honest with them about your feelings and your opinions, but they are backseat to your child’s feelings, needs and wants.
+Your opinions do matter, but if those opinions drive the process, it becomes your process and not your child’s.
 That could be disastrous.

 Your children want you to be happy with their choices and will work hard to take into account all of your considerations.
 Let them know you want them to drive the process and decide how and when the conversations concerning their recruiting process happen.